Merzasphor/MWSE/docs/source/types/tes3misc.md

 ### `isSoulGem`

+*Read-only*.
 Determines if this item is a soul gem.

 **Returns**: